Boduru/Water-Shader-Mod/README.md

 ## Why Fabric For Shading?
 Most of Minecraft shaderpacks are built upon the Optifine pipeline to take advantage of the framerate boost and its features to write GLSL code.
 However, Optifine does not provide any API to modify JAVA code and customize the way Minecraft renders the world.
-In order to address this issue, we can use the Fabric API to hook into the rendering pipeline and modify the way Minecraft renders the world.
+In order to address this issue, we can use the Fabric API to hook into the rendering pipeline and modify Minecraft's rendering pipeline.

 ## How Does It Work?
-The mod uses planar reflection technique to render the reflection of the world on the water surface.
+The mod uses the planar reflection technique to render the reflection of the world on the water surface.
 The reflection is then blended with the water color to create the final water effect.
 To know more about the planar reflection technique, please take a look at ThinMatrix's tutorial videos [OpenGL Water Shader](https://www.youtube.com/watch?v=HusvGeEDU_U&ab_channel=ThinMatrix) which helped to create this mod.
 Most of Minecraft shaders use the [screen-space reflection](https://en.wikipedia.org/wiki/Screen_space_reflection) technique to render reflections on the water surface.
 While this technique is fast and independent of world geometry, it has two major drawbacks: